 - Showing signs of age or looks dated

 - Not differentiating your business from the competition

 Although your business may have an established brand, your brand needs to evolve with your business.
 As your business matures, so should your brand.

-The best time to launch a new brand is if there is going to be a major change to your business.
+The best time to launch a new brand is if there is a major change to your business.
 As an example, when I shifted my business model from consulting to coaching, I changed the brand from Vista Consulting to Masterful Marketing.

-If you need to evolve your brand rather than change it completely, review the attributes and graphic elements of your brand to identify what appeals to your ideal customer.
+What if you need to evolve your brand rather than change it completely?
+Review the attributes and graphic elements of your brand to identify what appeals to your ideal customer.
 Keep those and work on enhancing all the others.

 If you have had the same logo for several years, talk with a designer to see if you can update its look without changing the overall image it projects.
 If you don’t have a logo, consider having one developed.

-Your brand is an important asset of your business and you need to spend time and money on creating a brand that can carry your business into the future.
-Doing it right from the beginning is the best option, but if your brand is not making the emotional connections with your customers, then it is time for a change.
-Giving it a subtle facelift can get people to notice that something is different which may energize their interest in what you have to offer.
+Your brand is an important asset of your business.
+You need to spend time and money on creating a brand that can carry your business into the future.
+Doing it right from the beginning is the best option.
+But if your brand is not making the emotional connections with your customers, then it is time for a change.
+Giving it a subtle facelift can get people to notice that something is different.
+This may energize their interest in what you have to offer.

-Changing your brand is not a decision to make lightly and the majority of the time you should probably resist the urge to completely change your brand.
-Like all things in marketing, just because you’ve gotten bored with your look or message, doesn’t mean your customer or prospect has.
-However, if your brand is hurting your business, it just may be time to consider removing the elements that make it look dated or simplifying its look to keep your brand relevant to your customer.
+Changing your brand is not a decision to make lightly.
+The majority of the time you should probably resist the urge to completely change your brand.
+Like all things in marketing, just because you are bored with your look or message, doesn’t mean your customer or prospect is.
+However, if your brand is hurting your business, it just may be time to consider removing the elements that make it look dated.
+Or you can simplify its look to keep your brand relevant to your customer.